Tutorial

 Time: 00:00.281, Memory: 14.00 MB

-There are other commands to perform test and code checking.
-To get test coverage, run composer coverage.
+The installed project also includes commands for running tests and code inspections.
+To obtain test coverage, run composer coverage.

 composer coverage